The Golden Ratio

 Image Resizing and Cropping

-The golden ratio can help maintain the balance and focus of the composition when designers crop an image.
+The golden ratio can help maintain the balance and focus of the composition whenever designers crop an image.
 As they use the ratio to determine the proportions of the cropped image, they can ensure that the result works best as an image.

 Image showing two images with different cropping styles.